davidbmar/audio_client_server/controller/dockerbuild/README.md

 # Create a container from your image
 docker create --name temp_lambda lambda-function-image

+# However instead of the above you might do this instead to get into the container.
+docker run --name temp_lambda -d lambda-function-image docker exec -it temp_lambda /bin/bash

 # Copy the deployment package from the container
 docker cp temp_lambda:/var/task/ ./lambda_package

 # Stop and remove the temporary container
+docker stop temp_lambda
 docker rm temp_lambda
 ```